mecid/mecid.github.io/_posts/2026-05-19-deprecating-your-own-convenience-api.md

 }
 ```

 As you can see in the example above, we easily solve this by introducing *ToolbarLabelStyle* type.
-It checks the availability of the platform and applies the correct styling for our labels.
+It checks the availability of the platform and applies the correct styling to our labels.
 The code looks and feels very natural, but it will become dead code when I bump the target version to iOS 26.
 How to find this type of code in my codebase?
 It might be in so many places where I use similar solutions.

 ```swift
 extension LabelStyle where Self == ToolbarLabelStyle {